ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-14-handwriting-recognition.md

   rowMaxs
 {% endhighlight %}

-How easy was that!?
+### The result

+That was pretty straightforward.
 Let's check the first few predictions against the bitmap plotted earlier:

 {% highlight r %}